 - a) Travels sponsored by industry/professional organizations not associated with any Third Party are acceptable. - b) Complimentary travel and accommodation for trainings from Third Parties may be permitted if these are part of an approved/existing contract and are deemed to benefit the Company. - c) There are instances when Third Parties provide Sponsored Travel to Directors, Officers, or Employees to local and/or international business/industrial site to demonstrate actual performance of their products/systems.
-Acceptance of such sponsored invitation should be justified by the following:
+Acceptance of such sponsored invitation should be justified by the following: - i.

-POLICY ON SOLICITATION AND ACCEPTANCE OF GIFTS PM-CGO-2010-03 ACCEPTANCE OF GIFTS Rev. Code: 0 Page 10 of 15 Section: Corporate Governance Effectivity Date: December 15, 2010 Subject: Policy on Solicitation and Acceptance of Gifts Sensitivity Classification: C Company Use

-- i.
 The purpose of the travel should be business in nature and has a direct benefit to the future performance and business of the Company. - ii.
-Knowledge of Directors, Officers, and Employees assigned/chosen for the travel would be valuable to the evaluation of the system and directly related to his job function. - d) Other exceptional and justified cases as may be approved by the Chairman of the Board (for Directors) or the President and CEO (for Officers and Employees), allowing Directors, Officers, or Employees to accept Sponsored travel to conferences, conventions, and such events from Third Parties.
+Knowledge of Directors, Officers, and Employees assigned/chosen for the travel would be valuable to the evaluation of the system and directly related to his job function.

+ß POLICY ON SOLICITATION AND ACCEPTANCE OF GIFTS PM-CGO-2014-02 Rev. Code: 0 Page 10 of 14 Section: Corporate Governance Effectivity Date: July 10, 2014 Subject: Amended Policy on Solicitation and Acceptance of Gifts Sensitivity Classification: C Company Use d) Other exceptional and justified cases as may be approved by the Chairman of the Board (for Directors) or the President and CEO (for Officers and Employees), allowing Directors, Officers, or Employees to accept Sponsored travel to conferences, conventions, and such events from Third Parties.
 CGO should be provided with a copy of the approved documents for reference purposes.